-- To be announced in the course information guide and/or on Blackboard.
+- To be announced in the course information guide and/or on Brightspace.

 Obligatory course materials

-The course information guide will be published on Blackboard.
+Course information guide: The course information guide will be published on Brightspace.

-Recommended course materials will be published on Blackboard.
+Recommended course materials Recommended course materials will be published on Brightspace.

 Students have to register for courses and exams through uSis Fulltime first-year students who are assigned to a tutor group by the OIC (Education Information Center) will be registered by the OIC.